luigibonati/ase/doc/ecosystem.rst

    transmission electron microscopy images and diffraction patterns.

  * `ACAT <https://asm-dtu.gitlab.io/acat/>`_:
-   ACAT is a Python package for atomistic modelling of metal or alloy catalysts used in heterogeneous catalysis.
-Synergizing with ASE, ACAT provides useful tools to build atomistic models and perform global optimization tasks for alloy surfaces and nanoparticles with and without adsorbates.
+   ACAT is a Python package for atomistic modelling of metal or alloy heterogeneoues catalysts.
+ACAT provides automatic identification of adsorption sites and adsorbate coverages for a wide range of surfaces and nanoparticles.
+ACAT also provides tools for structure generation and global optimization of catalysts with and without adsorbates.

  * `atomicrex <https://atomicrex.org/>`_:
    atomicrex is a versatile tool for the construction of interatomic